cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Rama 'master' configurada para hacer seguimiento a la rama remota 'master' de 'origin'.
 ```

-Pipeline should start running againg to build the application and promote version `0.0.2` into `Staging`.
+The pipeline should start running againg to build the application and promote version `0.0.2` into `Staging`.

 ```bash
 $ jx get activity -f petclinic-jx -w